nikyarora/berkeley-tech-clubs/_clubs/mdb.md

 ## Recruitment Details (Spring 2021)

-If you are interested in learning more about MDB, come out to some of our upcoming recruiting events:
+If you are interested in learning more about MDB, come out to some of our upcoming recruiting events.

 To learn more, please check out our website at [mdb.dev](http://mdb.dev) or email us at [contact@mdb.dev](mailto:contact@mdb.dev)